FusionAtom360/Metronome/README.md

 This app is designed to provide a reliable, minimal metronome experience with a focus on intentional and incremental practice.
 It keeps the interface straightforward while adding tools that support progressive improvement.

-This project explores precise timing, user-driven practice workflows, and browser-based audio control.
+This project includes precise timing, user-driven practice workflows, and browser-based audio control.
 While intentionally minimal in scope, the app focuses on accuracy, clarity, and extensibility rather than feature bloat.

-It is built using vanilla JavaScript with explicit timing and scheduling logic, and integrates the Web Audio API for external device interaction.
+It is built using vanilla JavaScript (PWA) with explicit timing and scheduling logic, and integrates the Web Audio API.

 ## Features